Announcements

 Our service will also be livestreamed on Facebook Live here if you cannot attend in person.

 State-level COVID data can be found on the Louisiana Department of Health’s respiratory virus dashboard web page.
 The most sensitive metric to follow for current COVID trends is the “Laboratory Surveillance Data” link.
-The link is currently showing COVID, flu and RSV maintaining a very low level but also showing a slight uptick in our state as of 28 June 2025.
+COVID-19 continues its decline from its August 2025 summer surge as of 25 October 2025.
+However, the RSV and flu uptick that we noticed last week is continuing its slow increase.

 Masking and COVID vaccination are optional for attending in-person events at All Souls.